awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-license-manager-integration.md

  The license is drawn from the pool of allowed amount of licenses upon use\.
 That entitlement is checked out permanently and can't be returned to the license pool\.

 **Example of processing a limited amount of data**
-A user is entitled to process 500GB of data\.
-As they continue to process data, the quantity is drawn from the pool of 500GB until all 500GB licenses are consumed\.
+A user is entitled to process 500 GB of data\.
+As they continue to process data, the quantity is drawn from the pool of 500 GB until all 500 GB licenses are consumed\.

 For drawdown licenses, you can use the `CheckoutLicense` API operation to check out license units that are consumed\.